xrsrke/instructGOOSE/README.md

 ### How to Train

+**For reward model**

-Use 🤗 Accelerate to distribute training of a reward model
+Use 🤗 Accelerate to launch distributed training

 ``` bash
 accelerate config